top of page

 While Feeling at Home

-World Explorer journeys often mean long days on your feet, temperature swings between streets and dining rooms, and moments where you want to feel both comfortable and put together.
+Scotland and culinary journeys often mean long days on your feet, temperature swings between streets and dining rooms, and moments where you want to feel both comfortable and put together.

 When travel revolves around food and drink, clothing should be adaptable, breathable, and quietly capable - not technical, not fussy, and never distracting.